rjkr007/rjkr007/README.md

 ### Hi there 👋
 My name is Rajeev Kumar and I am a front-end developer based in Sydney, Australia.
 My background is in Telecommunications and I have recently moved to front end developemnet.

-- 🔭 I’m currently working on JavaScript Task Planner and some other projects for my portfolio.
+- 🔭 I’m currently working on JavaScript and React projects for my portfolio.
-- 🌱 I’m currently learning JavaScript and react.js
+- 🌱 I’m currently learning React.js and working on Code for Austrlia climate change project seechange.
 - 👯 I’m looking to collaborate on projects with HTML/CSS/JavaScript and React.
 - 📫 I'm available for fulltime local or remote work and can be contacted through my email :  rjkr.au@gmail.com